esPass/espass.github.io/how.md

 {% highlight json %}
 {
-  "type":"event",
-  "version":"1",
+  "type":"EVENT",
-  "name":"My awesome event"
+  "name":"My awesome event",
+  "id":"db8049ec-f576-4548-aee8-c6b5f5004909"
 }
 {% endhighlight %}

-type can be either *event*, *voucher*, *loyalty*, *coupon*, *boarding*
+type can be either *EVENT*, *VOUCHER*, *LOYALTY*, *COUPON*, *BOARDING*

-this might be extended with other use cases in later versions
+this might be extended with other types in later versions

+"Id" is mainly used to prevent duplicates and is a string that should be as unique as possible.

+Name is a string that can be presented to the user in a list of passes.

-we keep the mandatory fields as limited as possible to not pollute later usages with unnecessary fields.
+We keep the mandatory fields as limited as possible to not pollute later usages with unnecessary fields.

 ### Time info

-if no valid_time_ranges field is present - the tickets are always valid.
+If no valid_time_ranges field is present: the tickets are always valid.
 But there are for example use-case like annual passes where you want to define a start and a end-date.
 In some cases even multiple of those - thats why we give flexibility with an array here.

 {% highlight json %}
 {